fjing1/DistributedSystemTypeSystem/README.md

 # ece654a3, do not copy without consent
 # Distributed System Type System

-This project provides a simple pluggable type system for managing data consistency in distributed systems.
+This project provides a simple pluggable type system for managing data main.java.consistency in distributed systems.
-It allows you to define different consistency levels and store data using a custom data store implementation.
+It allows you to define different main.java.consistency levels and store data using a custom data store implementation.

 ## Features

-- Define custom consistency levels for distributed data.
+- Define custom main.java.consistency levels for distributed data.
 - Use the provided in-memory data store or implement your own custom data store.
 - Easily switch between different data store implementations.